Felipe Massa: Personal life

 Felipe Massa married Anna Raffaela Bassi on 30 November 2007, in São Paulo, Brazil.
 The couple's first son, Felipinho (Bassi Massa), was born on 30 November 2009.

 Massa is a friend of Swiss watchmaker Richard Mille, who has dedicated several models of his watches to him (RM-005FM, RM-011).

 Nicolas Todt, son of Ferrari's past team principal and former FIA president Jean Todt, is Massa's manager.

 Though Massa supports Brazilian football team São Paulo FC, he also supports the Turkish football team Fenerbahçe that was formerly coached by Zico.
 On 24 August 2007, Massa said: "Zico was my childhood idol, Roberto Carlos is my best friend.
 I am a Fenerbahçe fan, because it is just like a Brazilian team.
 I love Turkey, as I won my first championship race in Turkey, it has special value for me."

 Massa held a charity kart race, Desafio Internacional das Estrelas (International Challenge of the Stars) every year between 2005 and 2014.
 Notably, many active top level Brazilian drivers have competed in the event, such as Formula One drivers Rubens Barrichello and Nelson Piquet Jr., drivers who competed in American open wheel events such as Tony Kanaan, Mario Moraes, Felipe Giaffone, Vítor Meira, Roberto Moreno, and Gil de Ferran, and Stock Car Brasil champion Cacá Bueno.
 In addition, Brazilian motorcycle racer Alex Barros has competed.
 Michael Schumacher and Luca Badoer joined the Brazilian contingent in 2007.
 Vitantonio Liuzzi, Jeff Gordon and Jaime Alguersuari have also participated.

+Massa was the president of the Commission Internationale de Karting from December 2017 until 2022, when he became the president of the FIA Drivers' Commission.

 On 18 September 2012, Massa participated on a world record event at Silverstone where 964 Ferrari cars, 36 shy of their target of 1000, assembled together on the track.
 This spectacle was witnessed by 25,000 fans which features Massa's 2008 car driven by Ferrari test driver Marc Gené.

-Massa has a strong Roman Catholic faith.
+Massa has a strong Catholic faith.

+Legal actions over 2008 F1 title

+In March 2023, in an interview with German website F1-Insider, former Formula One Group chief executive Bernie Ecclestone was quoted saying that both he and then-FIA president Max Mosley were made aware of Renault's deliberate manipulation of the Singapore Grand Prix "during the 2008 season".
+He added: "We had enough information in time to investigate the matter.
+According to the statutes, we should have cancelled the race in Singapore under these conditions.
+That means it would never have happened for the championship standings.
+And then Felipe Massa would have become world champion and not Lewis Hamilton."
+Despite this, Ecclestone said they decided not to act in order to "protect the sport and save it from a huge scandal".
+Following Ecclestone's comments, Massa reportedly started investigating whether he could take legal action to challenge the outcome of the 2008 championship.
+In August, Massa and his legal team sent a Letter Before Claim to the FIA and FOM.